 If you use lethal reduction to remove a deer, what will you do with the meat?

-The meat will be donated to local food banks and other organizations, consistent with NPS public health guidelines.
-As a result of the management operations to date, approximately 7,300 pounds of venison has been donated by the National Park Service to D.C.
+The meat will be donated to local food banks and other organizations, consistent with National Park Service public health guidelines.
+As a result of the management operations to date, approximately 10,000 pounds of venison has been donated by the National Park Service to D.C.
 Central Kitchen.
 D.C.
 Central Kitchen is a non-profit organization that distributes prepared meals to homeless shelters and other facilities in the Metropolitan Washington, D.C. area.

 If you use reproductive control, wouldn’t that contaminate the meat?